-In order to filter content in FM files based on a ditaval file, you should use the Apply Ditaval as Conditions command.
-Before using this command you need to first create the ditaval file (using the Ditaval Manager or other means), then register it with the Ditaval Manager.
-Once the ditaval file has been registered with DITA-FMx, you can use it with the Apply Ditaval as Conditions command.
-Detailed information about using this command is available in the Using the Apply Ditaval as Conditions Command topic.
+To filter content in FM files based on a ditaval file, use the Utilities > Apply Ditaval command or enable the Apply Ditaval option in the book-build process.
+Before using this feature you must first create the ditaval file (using the Ditaval Manager or other means), then register it with the Ditaval Manager.
+Once the ditaval file has been registered with DITA-FMx, you can use it with the Apply Ditaval command.
+Detailed information about using this command is available in the Using the Apply Ditaval Command to Filter with Conditions topic.